cncf/landscape/guide.md

 everything revolves around containers and what they need to run in a cloud native environment.
 The **orchestration and management** layer contains the tools to orchestrate and manage your containers and applications — in other words, the tools needed to create the platform on which applications are built.
-The **application and definition** layer is concerned with the tooling needed to enable applications to store and send data as well as with the ways we build and deploy our applications.
+The **application and definition and development** layer is concerned with the tooling needed to enable applications to store and send data as well as with the ways we build and deploy our applications.